tysonpbr/Firebase-Game/README.md

 Personal project multiplayer game based loosely on the card/party game Mafia and run via Firebase online servers.

 Tasks
-- add vote for skip in town vote removes previous vote
 - add townspeople skip button counter
-- town vote kill shows their role
+- town vote kill and shooter kill shows dead players role
+- if shooter kills normie, they die also
 - add UI path for when mafia and shooter kill same person
 - add name
 - add only one of each skin